oracle/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.28.02%20PM.png](./media/image10.png)
 <p align="center">Figure 2-4</p>

-**Toubleshooting your connection**
+**Troubleshooting your connection**

-If your test failed the successfuly connect to your database, the most likely reasons are:
+If your test failed to successfully connect to your database, the most likely reasons are:
 -   you are connected to VPN or in an Oracle office not on the public network
 -   that you used an incorrect password (or username and password)
--   you are behind the Oracle VPN - you need to be in a public network
+-   you are behind the Oracle VPN - you need to be on a public network
 -   you selected the wrong Service for your database

 Verify that all this information is correct and try your test again.
-Save your connection once the test succeeeds.
+Save your connection once the test succeeds.

 [Back to Top](#table-of-contents)
 *****

 ## Module 3:  Create Autonomous Database Users

-The labs will require each member of the group to create and query tables in the the Autonomous Database just created.
+The labs will require each member of the group to create and query tables in the Autonomous Database just created.
 Unlike the **ADMIN** account created by default with the Autonomous Database, each user that will be using the database requires their own username and password.
 Follow the steps below to create an Autonomous Database user in the database just created for each member of the group.

 1. Once you have created a connection to your ADB with the Admin account in the previous module, now connect to ADB with that connection.
 By double clicking on the connection on the **Connections** window of SQL Developer (you may already be connected if you clicked on **Connect** in the previous section).